pett-j/Choc-Button-Caps/README.md

 # Choc button caps
-These buttons caps are in different styles for Kailh Choc V1 and V2 low profile mechanical switches.
+These buttons caps are in different styles for Kailh Choc V1 and V2 low profile mechanical switches, which have been inspired by SGF's for the [Bridget](https://github.com/sgfdevices/Bridget).

 The V2's are also MX stem compatible but switch compatibility may be limited.